 My name is Stuart, and I come with a warning: I’m a very positive person.

-Over the years, I have worked in a variety of roles, have lived abroad and love to learn.
+Over the years, I have worked in a variety of roles, and across many industries.
+I have lived abroad and love to learn.
 I have been an active charity fundraiser during my time and I have authored a book about my life as a deaf child, and the miracle of having my hearing 'restored'.

 Whether you seek counselling, or whether you think coaching is more for you, it is my job to pick up on what is missing, to challenge you and to help you get to where you wish to be.
-If you are hesitant to reach out, be assured that counselling and coaching are both incredibly powerful approaches in an ever changing world.
+If you are hesitant, be assured that counselling and coaching are both incredibly powerful approaches in an ever changing world.
 Ask yourself: what's stopping you?

 I have a twenty-five year background in Corporations and I have seen, first hand, what demotivation and unhappiness can do to people.
 In the modern workplace, many of us struggle to find meaning and, for issues of my very own unrelated to work, I sought counselling.